 "Proteins are amazing, and they are for much more than just muscle!
 You need to have protein (amino acids) to survive"

-These proteins then make everything in your body. from your eyes, your teeth, different neurotransmitters, your heart, to the scaffolding that holds your cells together.
+These proteins then make everything in your body.
+From your eyes, your teeth, different neurotransmitters, and your heart, to the scaffolding that holds your cells together.
 Proteins are amazing, and they are for much more than just muscle!

 Secondly, the next important thing is knowing you need to have protein (amino acids) to survive.